Smoothing Variances Across Time: Adaptive Stochastic Volatility: Simulation Study

-Also, the simulation study highlights the limitations of HMS models, MSSV2 and MSGARCH2, which rely on a fixed number of latent regimes.
-These models perform poorly when the assumed regime structure does not align with the data.
-Notably, they perform worse than their single-regime counterparts SV and GARCH in scenarios with stationary volatility (DGPs 1 and 4).
-Their performance also deteriorates when the number discrete levels are more than 2 (DGPs 3, 6, and 8).
-Even in DGP 7, where volatility evolves smoothly without abrupt changes, the discrete regime-switching assumption introduces artificial segmentation, leading to subpar performance.
-In contrast, ASV models adaptively estimate volatility using global-local shrinkage, flexibly adjusting to a wide range of structural patterns without assuming a fixed number of regimes.
+The simulation study also highlights the limitations of regime-switching models such as MSSV2 and MSGARCH2, which rely on a fixed number of latent regimes.
+These models perform poorly when the assumed regime structure does not align with the true DGPs.
+This mismatch is evident in DGPs 3, 6, and 8, where the number of volatility levels exceeds the models' assumed structure.
+In contrast, the ASV models estimate volatility adaptively through a global-local shrinkage prior, allowing flexible adjustment to a wide range of structural patterns without requiring a fixed regime specification.

-The second and third row of Table~\ref{tab:wide_results} presents the ECs and the MCIWs of the 90\% credible intervals of the eight Bayesian methods in the simulation study: SV, MSSV2, RWSV, RWSV-BL and 4 variants of ASV.
-ASV-HS and ASV-DHS achieve nominal 90\% coverage in all DGPs except in DGPs 1 and 4.
-In DGP 1, they exhibit substantial undercoverage, with empirical coverage dropping to 63\%, and in DGP 4, mild undercoverage at 86\%.
-This is likely due to the models’ assumption of nonstationarity, which conflicts with the stationary assumption of the DGP.
-ASV-HS-N and ASV-DHS-N address the undercoverage problem by introducing a nugget effect, achieving correct nominal coverage across all 8 DGPs.
-In addition, their credible intervals are the narrowest across all eight DGPs aside from their non-nugget counter parts, indicating both precise and robust uncertainty quantification.
+The second and third rows of Table~\ref{tab:wide_results} present the ECs and MCIWs of the 90\% credible intervals for the eight Bayesian methods in the simulation study: SV, MSSV2, RWSV, RWSV-BL and four variants of ASV.
+They are not reported for GARCH and MSGARCH2, as these frequentist models yield deterministic estimates of conditional volatility given the fitted parameters and data.
+ASV-HS and ASV-DHS achieve near-nominal 90\% coverage in all DGPs except DGPs 1 and 4.
+In DGP 1, they exhibit substantial undercoverage, with empirical coverage dropping to 76\%, and in DGP 4, they show mild undercoverage at 84\%.
+This is likely due to the models' assumption of nonstationarity, which conflicts with the stationary structure of the DGPs 1 and 4.
+The nugget-augmented variants, ASV-HS-N and ASV-DHS-N, address this issue by introducing an additional noise term, achieving improved coverage of 86\% in DGP 1 and 87\% in DGP 4.

+Across all DGPs, the ASV models produce narrow credible intervals, achieving the smallest MCIWs in seven of the eight settings.
+MSSV2 yields the narrowest intervals in DGP 2, where it is the correctly specified model.
+However, the undercoverage observed for ASV in DGP 1 suggests that its intervals are too narrow, leading to an underestimation of uncertainty.
+The ASV-N variants yield intervals that are only slightly wider than those of the base ASV models, yet remain generally narrower than those of other competing models.
+These results indicate that ASV models with a nugget term provide both precise and well-calibrated uncertainty quantification.